7 Catholic teachings that make Evangelicals cringe

+We appreciate Allen's strong prolife stance and his proclamation of the gospel.
+Unfortunately, he's been heavily influenced by several evangelists with shrill anti-catholic positions.
 In Part 1 we posted our response to Allen Parr's first video where he questioned whether Catholics are Christian.
-He responded and now acknowledges that Catholics are Christians.
-To his credit, he understands Catholicism is not a cult, and that the Roman Catholic Church is the original Church founded by Christ (2000 years ago) and that all Evangelical churches stem from the Reformation in the 1500's.
+He now acknowledges we're Christian but then posted a video called "7 DANGEROUS false teachings of the Catholic Church" where he brings up the issues that cause Evangelicals not to fellowship with Catholics.
+Allen acknowledges the Catholic Church is the original founded by Christ (2000 years ago) and that all Evangelical churches stem from the Reformation in the 1500's.

-Allen Parr uses the creepy word "dead" 32 times and a photo of a dead person in a coffin, and a shawdowy vampire type figure with fire behind his head, as if Catholics are into ghosts and zombies.
+Allen's video uses the creepy word "dead" 32 times with a photo of a dead person in a coffin, and a shawdowy vampire figure with fire behind his head, as if Catholics are into ghosts and zombies.

 "Thank you Jacob in heaven my big brother I would not be singing without you and your inspiration every day".